 Discover it with the best ice team on Earth

-The number one draw for most travelers is: penguins.
+The number one draw for most Antarctic wildlife cruise travelers is: penguins.
 Gentoo, Adelie, chinstraps in the thousands; rockhopper, macaroni and king penguins in the Falklands; and king penguins at a staggering scale in South Georgia.
 Our Daily Expedition Reports have documented sightings of a rare black and a rare white penguin, as well as a lone Emperor colony at our farthest south.

 Penguin behavior is endlessly fascinating.
 In the Antarctic spring, hundreds of gentoo penguins parade before us, reestablishing their bonds, mating, staking their claims, and thievishly stealing stones from one another for their nests.
 And you’ll be astounded by the spectacle of their massive rookeries in the height of the nesting season—with thousands of parent pairs and, depending on your departure date, downy chicks.
 The photo ops are simply incredible.
 And while penguins are delightful in films and nature documentaries, the “3D” experience of being literally there among them, watching the often-madcap business of penguin life being lived around you is simultaneously uplifting and humbling: the animal kingdom indeed.
-Your expedition team will add another dimension to the experience, too—revealing the brilliant adaptations that enable them to live in polar conditions.
+Your expedition team will add another dimension to the Antarctic wildlife adventure, too—revealing the brilliant adaptations that enable them to live in polar conditions.

 Paul Nicklen, a National Geographic photographer and frequent member of our expedition team, has spent considerable time in the Antarctic undersea documenting the region’s apex predator: the leopard seal.
 Read his article, co-authored by National Geographic photographer and writer, Kim Heacox, also a frequent expedition team member, to learn more about his intimate encounter with Hydrurga leptonyx.
 We’ll find it resting on ice floes, and often will have the opportunity to approach closely in Zodiacs for excellent photo ops.
 We’ll also likely be able to observe Weddell and crabeater seals, as well as Antarctic fur seals, whose populations have rebounded since the 1959 Antarctic Treaty and the 1972 Convention for the Conservation of Antarctic Seals.